Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

-{Remote vehicle health and predictive maintenance} Constant monitoring of the main vital parameters of a vehicle state — such as tire condition, brake system condition, engine cooling system status (in the case of internal combustion engines) or the power delivery subsystems (in the case of electric vehicles) — requires not only a reduced latency but also, in case the vehicle detects an issue, a guarantee of delivery in a bounded time so at the very least other vehicles are aware of the problem before it has impact on the road.
+Constant monitoring of the main vital parameters of a vehicle state — such as tire condition, brake system condition, engine cooling system status (in the case of internal combustion engines) or the power delivery subsystems (in the case of electric vehicles) — requires not only a reduced latency but also, in case the vehicle detects an issue, a guarantee of delivery in a bounded time.
+This is required so that, at the very least, other vehicles are aware of the problem before it has impact on the road.
 In the case of emergency scenarios — as previously described in \cref{sec:arch-use-cases-road-emergency}, the latency shall also be minimized.

 Predictive maintenance scenarios, while not necessarily requiring a bounded latency within its communication, still require a dynamic deployment of services that considers the vehicular \acp{ecu}.